08 Aug 15 of the Strangest Cat Laws Ever Made

-Although it’s becoming increasingly less bizarre as more and more cat owners take to adopting cat leashes and taking their cats for walks?
+Although it’s becoming increasingly less bizarre as more and more cat owners take to adopting cat leashes and taking their cats for walks.
+You can find an article on this here.
 It still seems like an absurd image to apply to a law.

 But, in Lorinci, Hungary, it is indeed illegal to have a cat on the street without a leash!

 Sort of the same vein as Hungary’s legislature, in Mississippi both owner and cat can be thrown behind bars if the cat is rowdy? whilst out on the streets.
 Here’s the conundrum, though, who do you call with your one phone call

 The number of times I’ve had to phone my kitty to come bail me out of jail?
 Boy, don’t get me started.
 Patience of a saint, that cat.

 You’re going to hate me for telling you this one.